Paul Stenhouse: Pastoral work

 From the beginning of his priesthood, Father Stenhouse reached out to a wide network of friends in many communities.
 He was especially helpful to many Asian students studying in Australia, helping them with practical needs and being a mentor to them.

 He worked on the Board for Aid to the Church in Need (ACN) with Phillip Collignon who was its director for 27 years.
-Fr Stenhouse and Phillip travelled to the Ukraine, East Timor and China, among other places, giving readers of Annals and ACN News eyewitness accounts of how the church was surviving there.
+Fr Stenhouse and Phillip travelled to Ukraine, East Timor and China, among other places, giving readers of Annals and ACN News eyewitness accounts of how the church was surviving there.
 He also worked with Karl Schmude in the early phases of setting up Campion College in Sydney (established in 2006).
 Fr Stenhouse gave regular lectures there and gave his last public lecture there on 19 October 2019 one month before his death.
 Fr Stenhouse was awarded Doctor of the University (honoris causa) of the Australian Catholic University in 2015, "in recognition of his significant contributions to knowledge and the life of learning in Australia and internationally, to higher education, to journalism and Catholic culture, and to priestly service and pastoral care of the Catholic community."